sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 To ensure truly equitable AI development, we're guided by three fundamental principles: a philosophy of universal inclusion, demonstrable commitment to social good, and rigorous implementation standards.
-The fellowship has established a sustained global network, combining virtual collaboration platforms with regular in-person convenings, to catalyze systemic change in AI development and deployment practices.
+The fellowship has established a sustained global network, combining virtual collaboration platforms with regular remote or in-person convenings, to catalyze systemic change in AI development and deployment practices.
-This ongoing engagement enables continuous knowledge sharing and adaptive strategy refinement as AI technology evolves.
+This ongoing engagement will enable continuous knowledge sharing and adaptive strategy refinement as AI technology evolves.

 <!--div class="img-container">
 <img src="/resource/trips/2024-12 Lyon & Salzburg/flickr - S849 - 01 | Uncertain Futures and Connections Reimagined - Connecting Technologies/s849---01--uncertain-futures-and-connections-reimagined-connecting-technologies_54208198288_o.jpg">